1FIL0/Market-Engine-API/README.md

 ## Overview

-A CLI program that combines steam market item prices with various other item data, such as min/max float values and collections.
-You may use your own copy of this software, or just fetch items from our server via the client app.
-Note that running this API yourself requires you to purchase a SteamWebAPI key
+A CLI program that fetches Steam CS2 market skin prices, and various other item data, such as item float ranges and collections.
+Note that running this API yourself requires you to purchase a third party API key.

 ## Website